 The following discussion is a summary of certain U.S. federal income tax consequences relating to the exchange of the private notes for the exchanges notes in the exchange offer and the purchase, ownership and disposition of the exchange notes, but does not purport to be a complete analysis of all potential tax effects.
 As used in this summary, the term "notes" means the private notes and the exchange notes.
 The discussion is based upon Code, U.S. Treasury Regulations issued thereunder (the "Treasury Regulations"), Internal Revenue Service ("IRS") rulings and pronouncements, and judicial decisions now in effect, all of which are subject to change at any time.
 Any such change may be applied retroactively in a manner that could adversely affect a holder of the notes.
 This discussion does not address all of the U.S. federal income tax consequences that may be relevant to a holder in light of such holder's particular circumstances or to holders subject to special rules, such as certain financial institutions, partnerships and other pass-through entities (or investors in such entities), regulated investment companies, real estate investment trusts, U.S. expatriates, insurance companies, dealers in securities or currencies, traders in securities, U.S. Holders (as defined below) whose functional currency is not the U.S. dollar, holders subject to alternative minimum tax, tax-exempt organizations, tax deferred or other retirement accounts and persons holding the notes as part of a "straddle," "hedge," "conversion transaction" or other integrated transaction.
-In addition, this discussion is limited to persons that hold the notes as "capital assets" within the meaning of Section 1221 of the Code (generally, property held for investment).
-This discussion does not address the effect of any applicable state, local, foreign or other tax laws, including gift and estate tax laws or any consequences resulting from the newly enacted Medicare tax on investment income.
+In addition, this discussion is the effect of any applicable state, local, foreign or other tax laws, including gift and estate tax laws or any consequences resulting from the newly enacted Medicare tax on investment income.